 Real Estate Investment Trusts (REITs)

-Cost Segregation – Real Estate Investment Trusts, commonly known as REITs
+Cost Segregation for Real Estate Investment Trusts (REITs)

 Are Cost Segregation Studies appropriate for REITs?